ductuantruong/TripleNet/README.md

 Download it and put it into the model_checkpoint folder.

 ## Reference
-Some of the code in `Dataset/` and `utils/` is from the following repos
+Most of the code in `Dataset/` and `utils/` is from the following repos
 - [1] [SSD-variants](https://github.com/uoip/SSD-variants)
 - [2] [pytorch-segmentation](https://github.com/yassouali/pytorch-segmentation)